CodyNicholson/Backend_Development_Notes/Object_Oriented_Software_Development/softwareDevGuestSpeaker.md

 Beware of external services, know their limits before building software around them

-Make the right decision for today, but allow for the possiblity that it may change tomorrow
+Make the right decision for today, but allow for the possibility that it may change tomorrow

 ***

-###Managing Technical Debt
+### Managing Technical Debt

 ***

-###Interacting With Legacy Code
+### Interacting With Legacy Code

 ***

-###Enforcing Consistency In Behavioral Conventions
+### Enforcing Consistency In Behavioral Conventions

 ***

-###Managing External Services and Dependencies
+### Managing External Services and Dependencies